DonKracho/ESPHome-component-iPixel-ble/docs/README.md

 - **Program List**
   The switch returns to off as long there has no program list has been set before (e.g. "1 2 3.lst).
-  If there is valid program list available, set the switch to on and provide the animations and/or texts to be loaded to the program slots until the Program Slot sensor shows 0 again.\
+  If there is valid program list available, set the switch to on and provide the animations and/or texts to be loaded to the program slots until the Program Slot sensor shows 0 again.

-  Example: key in into the Text or Image URL field\
+  Example: key in into the Text or Image URL field
   - 1 2 3.lst\<return\>
   - turn on the Program List switch
-  - \<URL\>.gif\<return\> loads a gif image
+  - http(s)://\<URL\>.gif\<return\> loads a gif image
   - This text shall follow the animation.\<return\>
-  - And now the porgram is at its end.\<return\>
+  - And now the program ends.\<return\>
   Now the Programm feature displays all commands provided in the sequence.
 The program will be stpped on anything loaded to slot 0 afterwards.
   This may be selecting control light effects or keying in other commands.

 - **Text Mode** (number 0-9, default: 0)
   exlusive for the Message effect

   0: text color taken from the rgb light color